mversellie/ensnared-webui/README.md

 # Ensnared-Webui

-This is an AI Webui used to access the Ensnared API.
-When Ensnared is ran for the first time, it will pull this webui build it and serve it.
+This is an AI Generated Webui used to access the Ensnared API.
+When Ensnared is ran for the first time, it will pull this webui, build it and serve it.

 Ensnared can be found [Here](https://github.com/mversellie/ensnared)